kirkbushell/eloquence/README.md

 ## 1. Class renames

-* Camelcasing has been renamed to CamelCased
+* Camelcasing has been renamed to HasCamelCasing
+* Sluggable renamed to HasSlugs

 ## Changelog